See our Showroom Cam

-We invented the Underwater Woodstove
+We invented the underwater woodstove

 The original Snorkel® Stove was created by Roger Evans while he was a physics student at the University of Alaska in Fairbanks.
 The concept of wood-fired hot tubbing was so appealing to family and friends that Roger and skiing buddy Blair Howe formed a company to market the stove and wood hot tubs.
-The concept of the underwater wood stove for hot tubs was so unique that it was awarded a United States Patent, number 4455997, in 1981.
-The Scuba® Stove was developed later and is a smaller version of the Snorkel® Stove designed for smaller hot tubs.

 1. Above-water air intake